View Richard Obenschain's Obituary on WickedLocal.com and share memories

 |

 Richard Lee Obenschain, beloved husband and dad, passed into glory on Wednesday, May 22, 2019.
 His unexpected death is felt deeply by all who knew and loved him.
-Rich leaves behind his beloved wife, Katherine MacDonald Obenschain, with whom he shared life for 33 yearsand the two people of whom he was most proud in this world: his children, Tess Alexandra and Hunter James.
+Rich leaves behind his beloved wife, Katherine MacDonald Obenschain, with whom he shared life for 33 years and the two people of whom he was most proud in this world: his children, Tess Alexandra and Hunter James.
 Anyone who knew Rich, knew of his passion for Christian Outdoor Education.
 A graduate of Gordon-Cornwell Theological Seminary, Rich earned his Masters of Divinity, and was the Founder of the Lavida Ministry at Gordon College.
 Lavida was both his calling and his lifes work.
-A resident of Hamilton, MA, Rich grew up in Gatlinburg, Tennesee and Alexandria, Virginia.
-He was the son of James and Maxie Lee Obenschain (who both prede- ceased him).
-He is survived by his cherished siblings: Barbara Huggins and her husband, Claud (predeceased); Miriam Walka and her husband, Warren; Jim and his wife, Beth; David; and Dan and his wife, Susan.
-He also leaves his mother-in-law, Elinor MacDonald and was predeceased by his father-in-law, Jack MacDonald.
+A resident of Hamilton, MA, Rich grew up in Gatlinburg, Tennessee and Alexandria, Virginia.
+He was the son of James and Maxie Lee Obenschain (who both pre-deceased him).
+He is survived by his cherished siblings: Barbara Huggins and her husband, Claud (pre-deceased); Miriam Walka and her husband, Warren; Jim and his wife, Beth; David; and Dan and his wife, Susan.
+He also leaves his mother-in-law, Elinor MacDonald and was pre-deceased by his father- in-law, Jack MacDonald.
 He was a much loved brother-in-law to: Cheryl MacDonald; Laurel MacDonald Franz and her husband, Cal; John MacDonald and his wife, Carol; Mark MacDonald and his wife, Meg.
-He also leaves many wonder- ful nieces and nephews whose lives he influenced profoundly.
+He also leaves many wonderful nieces and nephews whose lives he influenced profoundly.
 An intentionally lived life, like Richs, touches many.
-Please join us for a Celeb- ration of Life Service at the AJ Gordon Memorial Chapel, 255 Grapevine Road, Wenham, MA, on Friday, June 21, 2019 at 1pm.
+Please join us for a Celebration of Life Service at the AJ Gordon Memorial Chapel, 255 Grapevine Road, Wenham, MA, on Friday, June 21, 2019 at 1pm.
 A private burial service is being held for his immediate family.
 Arrangements by the Campbell Funeral Home, 525 Cabot Street, Beverly.
-In lieu of flowers, donations can be made in Richs name for the support of Lavidas ongoing ministry at https://Gordon.edu/lavida/giving.
-Information, directions, condolences at www.campbellfuneral.com.
+In lieu of flowers, donations can be made in Richs name for the support of Lavidas ongoing ministry at https:// Gordon.edu/lavida/giving.
+Information, directions, condolences at www.campbell funeral.com.